 Referees are essential to the success of the Review of Finance.
 We are grateful for the substantial time and expertise that referees put into reviewing papers.
-In recognition, we are introducing a referee payment for on-time reports (within four weeks) of €150 plus a €100 credit off a future (regular or fast-track) submission.
-We are also increasing the referee payment for on-time fast-track reports (within one week) to €700 for an initial submission and €350 for a resubmission.
-We are also launching Best Referee awards which will be presented at the EFA Annual Meeting each year.
+In recognition, at the beginning of 2017, we introduced a referee payment for on-time reports (within four weeks) of €150 plus a €100 credit off a future (regular or fast track) submission.
+We also increased the referee payment for on-time fast track reports (within one week) to €700 for an initial submission and €350 for a resubmission.
+In addition, we launched Distinguished Referee awards which are presented at the EFA Annual Meeting each year.

 We hope that the following guidelines are helpful for referees.

 - We have a policy, common across all editors, of applying the same standards as a top-three finance journal.
 The following text (or a variant thereof) is included in the invitation letter to referees: “Please apply a similar standard to what you would apply to the top-three finance journals.
 Because we receive a very large number of manuscripts, we are interested in publishing only papers that make a substantial contribution to knowledge that is of interest to a general finance audience.
 Competent useful extensions and qualifications of previous work, or analyses of narrower questions, are best left to specialized journals.”